 There’s a strong connection between the way you feel about yourself and your mental well-being.
-According to the WHO, mental health is “is a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”
+According to the WHO, mental health is “a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”
 Research has proven that low self-esteem may lead to anxiety, depression, and suicidal thoughts.
-In order to cultivate good mental health, changing the deep-rooted feelings you have about yourself it’s necessary.
+To cultivate good mental health, changing the deep-rooted feelings you have about yourself it’s necessary.

 Achieving High Self-esteem With Mindfulness

 Self-esteem is not fixed — it’s constantly changing and developing with time.
 For somebody struggling and in need of support, mindfulness can be an excellent way to improve self-esteem.
 When you are mindful, you are focused on the present moment without any judgment.
 It is a state of heightened or complete awareness of one’s thoughts, emotions, and experiences.
 It is believed that mindfulness increases positive feelings, compassion, acceptance, and general well-being.

 The majority of negative feelings are the product of memories or thoughts about a distressful future.
 If you feel down, perhaps you are thinking about past failures, negative remarks somebody made about you, or you may be imagining worst-case scenarios.
 When you are having these thoughts, take a break.
 Rather than indulging in pessimistic mind chatter, simply acknowledge it for what it is: mind chatter or simple thoughts.
 This is what mindfulness is about.